 The application will become available in early October 2017, and asks you to describe the compelling needs of your focus population, what a day in the life of the JV/AmeriCorps member looks like, how you plan to orient and train your JV, and what plans are in place in case you do not host a JV in 2018-19.
 The application requires that you upload a draft position description for each JV position you’re applying for, and your organization’s most recent audited financial statements.
 After you apply, our program team will discuss your application as well as others in the pool.
 Each year, your application will compete against other applications coming from your locale, and with applications from across the entire program region.

 Hosting a JV in one year does not guarantee that we can partner with you again in a future year.Why Partner with us?

 Over the past 60 years, Jesuit Volunteer Corps (JVC) Northwest has placed thousands of talented, energized and well-supported volunteers in agencies providing direct service and advocacy opportunities throughout the Northwest.
-In 2010, JVC Northwest received a National Direct Award from the Corporation for National and Community Service (CNCS) enabling most of our Jesuit Volunteers to also be AmeriCorps members.
+Since 2010, JVC Northwest has received a National Direct Award from the Corporation for National and Community Service (CNCS) enabling most of our Jesuit Volunteers to also be AmeriCorps members.
 This grant has made it possible for JVC Northwest to go where the need is greatest and to enable our partner agencies to extend their services at a significantly reduced cost.

 Big Impact: Our Jesuit Volunteer /AmeriCorps members serve hundreds of thousands of people in need and make a positive social and environmental impact right here in the Northwest.